kabanero-io/kabanero-pipelines/README.md

 kubectl apply -f cluster-role-binding.yaml
 ```

-## Create a secret with your docker credentials to publish the image to the docker repo and update the appropriate service account
+## Create a secret with your docker credentials to publish the image to your docker registry and update the appropriate service account

 ```
 apiVersion: v1